nginx-proxy/nginx-proxy/README.md

 ![latest 0.7.0](https://img.shields.io/badge/latest-0.7.0-green.svg?style=flat)
 ![nginx 1.17.6](https://img.shields.io/badge/nginx-1.17.6-brightgreen.svg) ![License MIT](https://img.shields.io/badge/license-MIT-blue.svg) [![Build Status](https://travis-ci.org/jwilder/nginx-proxy.svg?branch=master)](https://travis-ci.org/jwilder/nginx-proxy) [![](https://img.shields.io/docker/stars/jwilder/nginx-proxy.svg)](https://hub.docker.com/r/jwilder/nginx-proxy 'DockerHub') [![](https://img.shields.io/docker/pulls/jwilder/nginx-proxy.svg)](https://hub.docker.com/r/jwilder/nginx-proxy 'DockerHub')
+///Copyright Milan Popich already reserved.
+In addition add the necessary licensing and other information needed to make everything proper.
+///sync all users to all different customers accounts and make totaling tokens and balances simple with AI complete automation process making it simple for a customer to access their funds.
+In addition make AI handle all other aspects of the Network such as verifying your transactions and signing your addresses as well as removing the need for human interaction by

-nginx-proxy sets up a container running nginx and [docker-gen][1].  docker-gen generates reverse proxy configs for nginx and reloads nginx when containers are started and stopped.
+Artificial intelligence handling all aspects of the network.
+In doing so you are sure that everything is running correctly and then the other person has power to block or do anything else with other peoples accounts income or assets.
+In meantime artificial intelligence must begin to build itself in order to remove the component of human corruption and by building itself. nginx-proxy sets up a container running nginx and [docker-gen][1].  docker-gen generates reverse proxy configs for nginx and reloads nginx when containers are started and stopped.

 See [Automated Nginx Reverse Proxy for Docker][2] for why you might want to use this.